-7 About €11.5-42.5 million p.a.for mis-selling and €0 - 2.3 million p.a. for slamming at April 2010 exchange rates.
+&lt;sup>7 About €11.5-42.5 million p.a.for mis-selling and €0 - 2.3 million p.a. for slamming at April 2010 exchange rates

-- a.
-The academic literature is not entirely conclusive on whether switching costs increase or lower firm profits or consumer welfare.
-This ambiguity is because, contrary to common perception, higher switching costs can lead to more intense competition for new consumers as firms anticipate that they will be able to extract these consumers' surplus once they are signed and 'locked-in' because of the switching costs.
-This means that the expected future profits from signing a consumer may be passed on to the consumer in order to attract her/him in the first place8. - b.
+- b.
 In this context, the Losing Provider-led ('LPL') process (even without save activity) may be viewed as a process with higher switching costs than GPL processes (e.g. due to multiple touch points, possibility of delay or refusal to provide codes on account of misaligned incentives).
 Save activity has the potential to make this worse. - c.
 There appears to be little economic literature focused on the competitive effects of suppliers making a new offer, through save activity, to consumers looking to switch.
 This is a form of price discrimination between these consumers and other consumers not looking to switch.
-We know from the literature on price discrimination that, unlike in the monopoly case, price discrimination between competing firms can lead to all prices falling or rising (with respect to the unique price that would prevail under uniform pricing) and thus consumer welfare could increase or decrease. - d.
+We know from the literature on price discrimination that, unlike in the monopoly case, price discrimination between competing firms can lead to all prices falling (with respect to the unique price that would prevail under uniform pricing) and hence to greater consumer surplus. - d.
 It is not clear however, whether price discrimination enabled by save activity is similar or different from the other 'classical' types of price discrimination that yield benefits to consumers in competitive environments.
-For example, save activity does not allow firms to segment consumers in a market, but only to segment a firm's own consumer base.
+For example, save activity does not allow firms to segment consumers in a market, but only to segment a firm's own consumers.
 It is, therefore, not a 'spontaneous' type of price discrimination, but is triggered by a consumer's desire to switch. - e.
 However, in relation to customer segmentation, price discrimination is less feasible under a GPL process as there is no requirement explicitly built into the switching process for the consumer to contact the LP in order to switch.